scratchspec/scratchspec.github.io/README.md

 #### Undefined

 A special value that represents nothing.
 When converted to a [string](#string), it is written as `undefined`.
-This type of value is uncommon but can be produced by [hidden blocks](#hidden-blocks).
+This type of value is uncommon but can be produced by [hidden reporter blocks](#hidden-blocks).
 In most cases, however, Scratch uses `0` or an empty string to represent nothing.

 #### Username